rlorimier/quizquiz/README.md

 - Created in HTML5, CSS and JavaScript using Visual Studio Code.

 ### Features for future implementation
+- Add a list with best scores and save it
+- Add more questions
+- Shuffle the questions
 ## Technologies used
 - HTML5
 - CSS3